intergalacticfm/plugin.review.intergalacticfm/admin-overview-online.md

 **Tagline** (two to five words): *Austin Cassell's stream*

-**Plot** (twenty to thirty words): *UK radio host and dj specialising in braindance, experimental, old school techno and multigenre dj sets.
+**Plot** (twenty to thirty words): *UK radio host and DJ specialising in braindance, experimental, old school techno and multigenre DJ sets.
 He has been part of the IFM krew since 2012 curating the very best of new music, classic tracks and exclusive guest sets.
 Previous guests include Wisp, Global Goon, NEZ, VLR and Impakt*

 **Genre** (one to three genres): *braindance, experimental, old school techno*